 The Department of Labor & Industry (L&I) employs more than 5,000 workers in 200 offices statewide.
-Established in 1913, the Department originally inspected the working conditions in factories around the state.
-Over time, the Department's responsibilities expanded.
+Established in 1913, the department originally inspected the working conditions in factories around the state.
+Over time, the department's responsibilities expanded.

 L&I administers benefits to unemployed individuals, oversees the administration of workers' compensation benefits to individuals with job related injuries, and provides vocational rehabilitation to individuals with disabilities.
-The Department prepares job seekers for the global workforce through employment and job training services for adult, youth, older workers, and dislocated workers.
-In addition, L&I enforces various laws and safety standards in the workplace and administers the Commonwealth's programs for community service by young Pennsylvanians.
+The department prepares job seekers for the global workforce through employment and job training services for adult, youth, older workers, and dislocated workers.
+In addition, L&I enforces various laws and safety standards in the workplace and administers the commonwealth's programs for community service by young Pennsylvanians.

 L&I also promotes economic development and an improved business climate through a variety of initiatives and programs to help Pennsylvania's workforce remain world-class and globally competitive.

-PA Department of Labor & Industry
+Pennsylvania Department of Labor & Industry